EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 long as they still multiply to give the array size.

-## Part 3: Handling any size array
+## Part 3: Handling any size of array

 Currently we are insisting that the array size be an exact multiple of the block size.
-In general we should handle any size that will fit in GPU memory!
+In general we should handle any size that will fit in GPU memory.

 ---